Xuanzang: Kingdom of Udayana, Kashmira

 Xuanzang describes many events where he is helped by both Buddhists and non-Buddhists.
 For example, he describes leaving the city of Sakala and Narasimha, then passing with his companions through the Great Palasha forest.
 They get robbed and are walked towards some dry pond to be killed.
 A monk and he slip away.
 They hurry towards a village.
-Near it, they meet a Brahmin who is tilling his land.
+Near it, they meet a Brahmana who is tilling his land.
 They tell him that robbers attacked them and their companions.
 The Brahmin goes to the village and beats a drum and blows a conch.
 About 80 men gather, and together they proceed to rescue the companions of Xuanzang.

 While other rescued companions of his wail about the loss of all their property, Xuanzang reminds them that they should all be happy to be alive and not worry about the loss of property.
 The villagers help his companions and him by hosting them before the resume their journey.
-Yet, elsewhere, Xuanzang also recites the implausible tale of meeting a Brahmin who was 700 years old and had two associates, each over a 100 year old, who had mastered all of the Hindu Vedas and the Buddhist Madhyamika sastra.
+Yet, elsewhere, Xuanzang also recites the implausible tale of meeting a Brahmana who was 700 years old and had two associates, each over 100 years old, who had mastered all of the Vedas and the Buddhist Madhyamika sastra.
 He calls them heretics (non-Buddhists).
 These heretics help him and his companions get new garments and food.
-He stayed with this implausibly old Brahmin for a month, and studied the Madhyamika sastra with him.
+He stayed with this implausibly old Brahmana for a month, and studied the Madhyamika sastra with him.

 The memorial of Pāṇini

 To the northeast of Varsha country, states Xuanzang, there is a lofty mountain with a bluish stone image of Bhimadevi.
-She is the wife of Mahesvara (Shiva).
+She is the wife of Mahesvara.
 It is a great site of pilgrimage, where Indians from very far come with prayers.
 At the foot of this mountain is another temple for Mahesvara where ceremonies are performed by naked heretics who smear ash on their body.
-About 30 li (about 12 kilometers in 7th-century) southeast from these temples is Salatura, which says Xuanzang was the birthplace of rishi Pāṇini and the author of "Sabda-vidya-sastra".
-Inspired by Mahesvara, this rishi set out to "make inquiries into the way of learning" (Li Rongxi translation).
+About 30 li (about 12 kilometers in 7th-century) southeast from these temples is Salatura, which says Xuanzang was the birthplace of Rishi Pāṇini and the author of "Sabda-vidya-sastra" (Sound-knowledge-studies).

+Inspired by Mahesvara, this Rishi set out to "make inquiries into the way of learning" (Li Rongxi translation).
 He thoroughly studied all written and spoken language, words in ancient and his times, then created a treatise of one thousand stanzas.
-The heretics (Hindus) transmit this text orally from teacher to pupil, and it is this that makes the Brahmins of this city "great scholars of high talent with knowledge of wide scope".
+The heretics (Hindus) transmit this text orally from teacher to pupil, and it is this that makes the Brahmanas of this city "great scholars of high talent with knowledge of wide scope".
 They have an image of Pāṇini installed in reverence of him in this city of Salatura.